iAmMrGrim/Emulated-Android-on-Kali-Live-USB/README.md

 type (other)

 version (other/unknown)

+create
 ________________________
-pre allocate size [this will determine the memory size on the phone you emulate]
+pre allocate size (yes)

+[the size you choose on this page determines the storage space the phone has and will take up part of the space on your usb drive]

 EFI mode (yes)
 ________________________
-start the machine
+start Bitch Tits Bob

 add the android x86 iso (mount and restart)
 ________________________
-installing android x86:
+INSTALL ANDROID X86

 make a partition.
+(N)

 new (enter)(enter)